mikekreeki/hash_queue/README.md

 ### Popping stuff out of the queues

-There are two way to pop stuff from hash_queue.
+There are two way to pop stuff from HashQueue instance.
 One way is to pop from all the queues at once.
-When you call `pop` on hash_queue instance it will pop one item from each individual queue it manages (unless it's locked).
+When you call `pop` on HashQueue instance it will pop one item from each individual queue it manages (unless it's locked).
 Always returns an Array.

 ```ruby
 hash_queue = HashQueue.new